GoogleCloudPlatform/web-docs-samples/endpoints-frameworks/README.md

 # Endpoints Frameworks Client

-This example shows how to use Google Sign In to make an authenticated request to the Endpoints Frameworks sample code running on the App Engine standard environment.
+This example shows how to use Google Sign-In to make an authenticated request to the Endpoints Frameworks sample code running on the App Engine standard environment.